The most common cause of severe itching late in pregnancy is

 Cholestasis can happen anytime in pregnancy but is more common in the last trimester of pregnancy when hormones are at their peak, but it usually goes away within a few days after delivery.
 Cholestasis occurs in about 1 out of 1,000 pregnancies but is more common in Swedish and Chilean ethnic groups.

 Pregnancy hormones affect gallbladder function, resulting in slowing or stopping the flow of bile.
-The gallbladder holds bile that is produced in the liver, which is necessary in the breakdown of fats in digestion.
-When the bile flow is stopped or slowed down, this causes a build up of bile acids in the liver which can spill into the bloodstream.
+The gallbladder holds bile that is produced in the liver, which is necessary for the breakdown of fats in digestion.
+When the bile flow is stopped or slowed down, this causes a build-up of bile acids in the liver which can spill into the bloodstream.

 The following women have a higher risk of getting cholestasis during pregnancy: